Sylvain Charlebois: Carbon pricing and environmental policies

 Charlebois says he is "pro-carbon tax."
 However, he recommended pausing the tax until a comprehensive impact assessment was completed.
 He said the effect on retail prices of carbon pricing in Canada is very difficult to assess, but the program could compromise the competitiveness of Canada's food industry, thereby affecting Canada's food security over time.

 In Fall 2023, Charlebois questioned a Bank of Canada analysis of how carbon pricing affected food prices.
 Also, he said a University of Calgary study that found the British Columbia carbon tax raised average food prices by a third of a percentage point had "severe limitations" since the Statistics Canada data employed may not fully incorporate how the carbon tax affects the entire supply chain.

 Canadians for Tax Fairness said Charlebois's analysis insufficiently acknowledged the rebate that Canadians received for the carbon tax.
 Charlebois' criticisms of the carbon tax were cited by the media and the Conservative Party of Canada.

-Charlebois referred to critics of his work as the "intellectual C-tax mob" and he said "the so-called 'woke' movement is successfully influencing food policies" since "Most of us are data illiterate, including many politicians".

 Charlebois has said the federal government's plastic pollution reduction campaign and a fertilizer emissions reduction plan would be likely to raise costs and lead to more international food scarcity.